zealdocs/zeal/README.md

 ## Command line

-If you prefer, you can start Zeal with a query from command line:
+If you prefer, you can start Zeal with a query from the command line:

 `zeal python:bomb`